 How do you define one’s biological sex?

-Sex, as opposed to gender identity, usually refers to one’s biology.
-Most people reduce this to chromosomes and genitalia, but the reality is that biological sex is a spectrum and not a binary.
-Most people fall into two prototypical categories of male and female.
-That is, most people with XX chromosomes have internal female genitalia (uterus, ovaries, cervix, etc.), external female genitalia (vagina, clitoris), estrogen as their primary hormone, and identify as female.
-Most people with XY chromosomes have internal male genitalia (testicles, vas deferens, etc.), external male genitalia (penis, scrotum), testosterone as their primary hormone, and identify as male.
-However, not everyone does.
-And the folks that do not are called “intersex,” meaning, “between sex.”
+Sex, as opposed to gender identity, usually refers to one’s anatomy, physiology, and related biology.
+Most people reduce "biological sex" to chromosomes and genitalia, or even just to what gender someone assigned at birth, but the reality is that biological sex is a spectrum and not a binary.
+Yes, most people fall into two prototypical categories of male and female, but not everyone does.
+About 2% of the population does not.
+This 2% is “intersex,” meaning, “between sex.”
 (Read more about what intersex means from the Intersex Society of North America.)
 Biological diversity exists everywhere – including within biological sex.
 So, biological sex is, too, a spectrum.

 How is “biological sex” a spectrum?